veldahung/ML_JohnHullC/README.md

 # ML in Business practice

-## The code are rewritten version of the example code from Machine Learning in Business by John c Hull
+## The code are based on the example code from Machine Learning in Business by John c Hull

 ### The textbook: [Machine Learning in Business (John Hull)](http://www-2.rotman.utoronto.ca/~hull/Second%20edition%20Online%20Files/index2ndEd.html)